 High up the courtyard walls are specially designed nest boxes for swifts.
 Swifts, like swallows and house martins, arrive in the spring after a long journey from Africa before departing in August (earlier than swallows).
 Unlike swallows and house martins, swifts never land and continually fly 24 hours a day – they are the fastest bird in the world in level flight and can fly up to 10,000 ft at night to sleep on the wing!
 The only time they land is when they nest and produce their young.

 After the young birds have fledged, they make their first migration to Africa and don’t return until here they are at least two years old.
 They then look for a partner but may not breed and nest for another year or so.

 Swifts tend to nest in holes in walls or buildings but modern building regulations mean that potential nesting places for them have dwindled – hence, why we’re trying to give them a helping hand.
 We had no interest in our boxes in 2012 but in 2013 we had a pair nest in the left hand box.
 They produced one chick which fledged on 7 August.
 In 2014 the same pair produced two chicks both of which fledged successfully and three fledged in 2015 – 2017.
 A new pair arrived in Box 4 in 2016 and reared two chicks in 2017.

-Our breeding pair of swifts have now returned.
+The first of our swifts have now returned.
 We will update their progress on this page with our diary as well as our Facebook page.

 For more info on swifts in Ireland go to:- http://swiftconservation.ie/